Grilled Chicken with Lemon and Za’atar

-For the recipes on this blog I try to walk a fine line between trying interesting foodie things that catch my eye and using ingredients most people will have, so if anyone just wrinkled their nose up at the mention of Za’atar in these delicious Grilled Chicken Thighs with Lemon and Za’atar, let me start by emphasizing that you can make this grilled chicken even if you don’t have Za’atar!
+For the recipes on this blog I try to walk a fine line between trying interesting foodie things that catch my eye and using ingredients most people will have, so if anyone just wrinkled their nose up at the mention of Za’atar (affiliate link) in this delicious Grilled Chicken with Lemon and Za’atar, let me start by emphasizing that you can make this grilled chicken even if you don’t have Za’atar!

-I’ve shared a few recipe with Za’atar, a middle eastern spice blend of fresh or dried thyme, sesame seeds, Sumac (which I am crazy about), and salt.
+I’ve shared a few recipe with Za’atar, a middle eastern spice blend of fresh or dried thyme, sesame seeds, Sumac (affiliate link), and salt.
 You can make your own Za’atar if you have those ingredients but not the blend, or you can make this chicken with lemon juice, olive oil, and whichever of those seasonings you do have and it will still be delicious, so relax about that!

 Make it a Meal: